This post may contain affiliate links. Please read our disclosure policy.

 A serving of kung pao chicken is presented with white rice on a striped plate.

-Bite sized pieces of chicken are lightly fried to golden brown perfection before being tossed in the most deliciously complex sauce alongside some hot peppers before being served over fluffy white rice… Are you drooling yet?!
-You’ve likely had Kung Pao Chicken a handful of times in your life, but believe me when I say that this homemade version is SO much better than the greasy stuff that comes in the little red and white take-out box.
+Bite sized pieces of chicken are lightly fried to golden brown perfection before being tossed in the most deliciously complex sauce alongside some hot peppers before being served over fluffy white rice.
+Are you drooling yet?!
+I love Kung Pao Chicken but it often leaves me feeling stuffed when I order take out.
+Believe me when I say that this homemade version is SO much better than the greasy stuff that comes in the little white take-out box.

-While this Kung Pao Chicken recipe has a good amount of spicy ingredients in it, you can customize it to best fit your needs.
+While this Kung Pao Chicken recipe has a good amount of spicy ingredients in it, you can customize it to suit your personal spice tolerance.
 That’s just another benefit about making it at home instead of ordering take out – at home, you can control exactly how spicy you’d like it!
 Also, you’ll notice that I’ve included ingredients like hoisin sauce and honey to balance out the heat a little so the flavor profile is well rounded.

 A black skillet is filled with cooked kung pao chicken.